Thinkful/sqjobs/README.rst

 Installation
 ------------

-Simply use pip to install the last version of ``sqjobs``
+Simply use pip to install the last version of ``sqjobstf``

 ::

-    pip install --upgrade sqjobs
+    pip install --upgrade sqjobstf

 Getting started